xiaoli-dong/metaerg/README.md

 # MetaErg reference DB

-The exteral data can be download and unarchived:
+MetaErg requires ~53G+ of external data that need to be downloaded and unarchived:
 ```
 #download and unarchive the metaerg database to your home directory. the database base will be sitting in $HOME/db
 wget http://ebg.ucalgary.ca/metaerg/db.tar.gz -P $HOME